MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/register-with-azure.md

 Before you begin cluster registration, make sure the following prerequisites are in place:

-- **Azure Stack HCI cluster**

-   Make sure you have an Azure Stack HCI cluster with physical servers that are up and running.
+- **Azure Stack HCI cluster.** Make sure you have an Azure Stack HCI cluster with physical servers that are up and running.

-- **Network connectivity**

-   Azure Stack HCI needs to periodically connect to the Azure public cloud.
+- **Network connectivity.** Azure Stack HCI needs to periodically connect to the Azure public cloud.
 For information on how to prepare your firewalls and set up a proxy server, see [Firewall requirements for Azure Stack HCI](../concepts/firewall-requirements.md).

-- **Azure subscription and permissions**

-   Make sure you have an Azure subscription and you know the Azure region where the cluster resources should be created.
+- **Azure subscription and permissions.** Make sure you have an Azure subscription and you know the Azure region where the cluster resources should be created.
 For more information about Azure subscription and supported Azure regions, see [Azure requirements](../concepts/system-requirements.md#azure-requirements).

-- **Management computer**

-   Make sure you have access to a management computer with internet access.
+- **Management computer.** Make sure you have access to a management computer with internet access.
 Your management computer must be joined to the same Active Directory domain in which you've created your Azure Stack HCI cluster.

-- **Windows Admin Center**

-   If you're using Windows Admin Center to register the cluster, make sure you:
+- **Windows Admin Center.** If you're using Windows Admin Center to register the cluster, make sure you:

-   - [Install Windows Admin Center](/windows-server/manage/windows-admin-center/deploy/install) on a management computer and [register your Windows Admin Center instance with Azure](../manage/register-windows-admin-center.md).
-   > [!IMPORTANT]
-   > When registering Windows Admin Center with Azure, use the same Azure Active Directory (tenant) ID that you plan to use for the cluster registration.
+   - [Install Windows Admin Center](/windows-server/manage/windows-admin-center/deploy/install) on a management computer and [register Windows Admin Center with Azure](../manage/register-windows-admin-center.md).
+For registration, use the same Azure Active Directory (tenant) ID that you plan to use for the cluster registration.
 To get your Azure subscription ID, visit the Azure portal, navigate to **Subscriptions**, and copy/paste your ID from the list.
 To get your tenant ID, visit the Azure portal, navigate to **Azure Active Directory**, and copy/paste your tenant ID.

    - To register your cluster in Azure China, install Windows Admin Center version 2103.2 or later.

-- **Azure policies**

-   Make sure you don't have any conflicting Azure policies that might interfere with cluster registration.
+- **Azure policies.** Make sure you don't have any conflicting Azure policies that might interfere with cluster registration.
 Some of the common conflicting policies can be:

    - **Resource group naming**: Azure Stack HCI registration provides two configuration parameters for naming resource groups: `-ResourceGroupName` and `-ArcServerResourceGroupName`.
 See [Register-AzStackHCI](/powershell/module/az.stackhci/register-azstackhci) for details on the resource group naming.
 Make sure that the naming does not conflict with the existing policies.
    - **Resource group tags**: Currently Azure Stack HCI does not support adding tags to resource groups during cluster registration.
 Make sure your policy accounts for this behavior.